ceramicnetwork/js-ceramic/docs-dev/NODE_METRICS.md

 # Node Metrics

-By default, Ceramic Nodes publish some limited metrics about their state to a model on the Ceramic Network.
+By default, Ceramic Nodes publish some limited metrics about their state publicly to a model on the Ceramic Network.

 ## Metric Data Published